juan-damico/EconLab-with-the-Experts/Episode-02-Interpreting Conditional Forecasts in Reduced-Form VARs/README.md

 ```

 ---

 ## Disclaimer

-The views expressed here are solely of the author and do not necessarily represent the views of the Bank of Israel or Bar-Ilan University
+The views expressed here are solely those of the author and do not necessarily represent the views of the Bank of Israel or Bar-Ilan University.
 ## License & Intellectual Property

 This material is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).